anywhichway/reasondb/README.md

 ### Example

 The ReasonDB query language JOQULAR (JavaScript Object Query Language Representation) is designed to look and behave like SQL; however is also supports nested objects, the return of matching JavaScript instances, and streaming analytics.

+Unlike other object databases the JavaScipt objects used with ReasonDB do not have to be subclassed from a special root class.
+You can even use  direct instances of Object!
+No special calling interfaces are required of the objects to be stored.

 Below are examples of each primary operation supported drawn from code in the `examples/basic/index.js` file:

 ```
 var ReasonDB;